Pest Management Fact Sheet #5109

 James F. Dill, Pest Management Specialist

-In cooperation with ME DOC, Insect and Disease Laboratory
+In cooperation with Maine Department of ACF’s Insect and Disease Laboratory

-That familiar buzzing in your ear, when you are trying to sleep on a summer’s night or that uncomfortable bite?
+That familiar buzzing in your ear, when you are trying to sleep on a summer’s night, or that uncomfortable bite?
 Mosquito!
 These annoying insects are widely distributed and known by all.
 Although there are over 40 species in Maine, less than half are considered biting pests of humans.
-However, one of the most common complaints from people enjoying the outdoors during the spring and summer months is the annoyance caused by the often enormous populations of these small, slender, long-legged flies, the bites they inflict and, for some, the almost intolerable itching from the bite.
-Both males and females will use flower nectar for food, but it is only the females that feed on blood to obtain the required protein needed to produce and lay eggs.
-In this biting process the females can act as vectors of parasites and disease organisms, such as malaria, yellow fever, and various forms of viral encephalitis, and spreading them from one host to another.
-For example, heartworm, a disease of dogs caused by filarial worms, is transmitted by mosquitoes and is now established throughout most of New England.
-In the past, mosquito-carried diseases have not usually been considered a problem in Maine.
+However, one of the most common complaints from people enjoying the outdoors during the spring and summer months is the annoyance caused by the often enormous populations of these small, slender, long-legged flies coupled with the bites they inflict.
+For some, the most annoying part is the almost intolerable itching from the bites.
+Both males and females will use flower nectar for food, but it is only the females that feed on blood in order to obtain the required protein needed to produce and lay their eggs.
+During the biting process, the females can act as vectors of parasites and disease organisms such as malaria, yellow fever, and various forms of viral encephalitis; spreading them from one host to another.
+For example, heartworm (a disease of dogs caused by filarial worms) is transmitted by mosquitoes and is now established throughout most of New England.
+In the past, diseases carried by mosquitoes have usually not been considered a problem in Maine.
 Recently, however, concern has been expressed regarding the increased incidence in the Northeast of arboviruses (viruses carried by insects, ticks, and other closely related organisms) such as Eastern Equine Encephalitis (EEE), which was quite severe in 2009.

 In 1999, another form of encephalitis known as the West Nile Virus (WNV) was detected in the eastern US in New York City.
 This virus, which is deadly to the American crow and its relatives, is also a serious problem for horses and humans.
 By 2003, the virus had spread across the continental US and caused several hundred human deaths.
 Most people contracting the disease develop a mild case of “West Nile Fever” that resembles a mild cold or flu.
-Maine, although having had many dead, WNV-positive birds, has not yet had a human case.
-As a result of increasing concerns of mosquito-borne viruses, a monitoring system has been developed for Maine mosquito species, which may serve as vectors, especially of WNV and EEE.
+Although Maine has had many dead, WNV-positive birds, the state has had very few human cases.
+As a result of increasing concerns of mosquito-borne viruses, a monitoring system has been developed for Maine mosquito species of concern, especially those species that can vector WNV and EEE.

-In Maine, most of the nuisance biting mosquitoes can be broadly placed in three groups based on their breeding sites or where they are likely to cause the greatest problem: urban, woodland or salt marsh.
-A few additional species breed in more remote areas in small stagnant ponds, bogs or swampy spots.
-Most mosquito vectors of encephalitis viruses are species that feed primarily on reservoir bird hosts, but will definitely bite humans or other mammals if the opportunity is presented.
-A list of potential vector species, which can be found in Maine, would include, but are not be limited to: Aedes vexans, Coquillettidia perturbans, Culex pipiens, C. restuans, C. salinarius, Culiseta melanura, Ochlerotatus japonicus, O. triseriatus and O. sollicitans.
+In Maine, most of the nuisance biting mosquitoes can be placed into three broad groups based on their breeding habitat or where they are likely to cause the greatest problem.
+These three groups are: urban, woodland or salt marsh.
+A few additional species breed in more specific areas such as small stagnant ponds, bogs or swampy areas.
+Most mosquito vectors of encephalitis viruses are species that feed primarily on reservoir bird hosts, but which will readily bite humans or other mammals if given the opportunity.
+A partial list of potential vector species of mosquitoes known to be present in Maine include: Aedes vexans, Coquillettidia perturbans, Culex pipiens, C. restuans, C. salinarius, Culiseta melanura, Ochlerotatus japonicus, O. triseriatus and O. sollicitans.

 Illustrations by James R. Baker, Insect and other Pests of Man and Animals, North Carolina Agricultural Extension Service.